 – Roof peaks have integrated motorised ventilation slots to release excess heat

-– Industrial ceiling fans
+– Industrial ceiling fans used in CLT House

 The views from the interior are continually changing throughout the days and seasons.
 Each triangular window offers its own unique view of the treetops and sky, while the lower slot windows offer surprising glimpses at a smaller scale of the local flora and fauna.